Care home negligence claims

 We’ll talk you through the whole process, help you gather evidence, and leave no stone unturned when it comes to getting the compensation you deserve.

-How to complain about poor care in care homes
+How to complain about poor care or report abuse in a nursing home

-If you want to complain about poor care, you can start by getting in touch with us as soon as possible.
+If you want to complain about poor care or suspect abuse in a care home, you can start by getting in touch with us as soon as possible.
 We can help you through the whole claims process, including the initial complaint stage.
 If you’re concerned about your loved one’s level of care, you should:

-3. If you’re still not happy, we are here to help you settle your compensation claim.
+- Seek legal support: If you’re still not happy, or you believe the abuse is continuing, we are here to help you settle your compensation claim.
 Talk to us with any evidence you have gathered, and we’ll help you gather the rest – such as CCTV footage or witness statements.
 We can also offer expert medical advisors to give your loved one a medical assessment.
 If you’ve incurred any financial losses, for example, paying for travel to treatments, you should keep receipts.
 This will all help your claim, and we will do everything in our power to make sure the care home admits responsibility.

 Care home injury facts and statistics